nicosResearchAndDevelopment/fua.app.testbed/documentation/install/ec/ids/metadata-broker/README.md

 # Automated Instructions

 1. Make sure the docker daemon is up and running.
-2. Use `npm run install-metadata-broker` to load the omejdn repository, build an image and create the container.
-You might be confronted to give access to the config and keys folder in the newly cloned repository.
+2. Use `npm run install-metadata-broker` to load the metadata-broker-open-core repository, build an image and create the container.
+You might be confronted to give access to the _certs_ folder in the newly cloned repository.
+A new certificate will have been generated to enable TLS communication for the broker.
 3. Use `npm run launch-metadata-broker` to start the container.

 ## Manual instructions